Ten Hotel Oases That Will Cool You Down in Summer

 Taveuni Palms - Fiji Islands

-What: Private paradise Where: Matei, Taveuni Island, Fiji Islands
+Where: Matei, Taveuni Island, Fiji Islands

 Ever dreamed of retreating to the seclusion of a private island?
 With only three exclusive-hire villas, understated luxury is the name of the game at Taveuni Palms.
 Flanked by its own private plunge pool, day-beds and panoramic Pacific views, each villa comes with seven staff including a manager, two chefs, barman, housemaid and nanny.
 If you can tear yourself away from your villa, Taveuni Palms offers guided snorkelling and kayaking trips, cooking lessons and local excursions.
 The hardest thing you will have to do is leaving – a burden made lighter by instantly booking your return visit.